WebODM/oats/README.md

 ```
 This is related to a problem with docker volumes.

 2. Pass the `--use_local_volume` flag to all invocations of `./run`.
-Docker bind mounts on Windows tend to "lag" and OpenDroneMap results could end up being corrupted or will not process entirely.
+Docker bind mounts on Windows tend to "lag" and ODM results could end up being corrupted or will not process entirely.
 ```bash
 ./run all --use_local_volume
 ```